 On 1 May, 1886 labour unions went on a strike in the United States of America and demanded that workers should not be forced to work more than eight hours a day.

-The real statement about the event: “Reliable witnesses testified that all the pistol flashes came from the center of the street, where the police were standing, and none from the crowd.
+The real statement about the event: “Reliable witnesses testified that all the pistol flashes came from the centre of the street, where the police were standing, and none from the crowd.
 Moreover, initial newspaper reports made no mention of firing by civilians.
 A telegraph pole at the scene was filled with bullet holes, all coming from the direction of the police.”

-In 1889 a meeting took place in Paris where it was decided to celebrate May Day on an annual basis through a proposal given by the Raymond Lavigne and said that international demonstrations is required to celebrate the anniversary of the Chicago protests.
+In 1889 a meeting took place in Paris where it was decided to celebrate May Day on an annual basis through a proposal given by Raymond Lavigne and said that international demonstrations are required to celebrate the anniversary of the Chicago protests.
 In 1891, the International's second congress officially recognized celebrating May Day as an annual event.

-In India, to celebrate Labour Day was the first initiative taken by the Labour Kisan Party of Hindustan wherein the Comrade Malayapuram Singaravelu Chettiar, founder of the first trade union, arranged two meetings to celebrate the day.
+In India, celebrating Labour Day was the first initiative taken by the Labour Kisan Party of Hindustan wherein the Comrade Malayapuram Singaravelu Chettiar, founder of the first trade union, arranged two meetings to celebrate the day.
 One meeting was held at Triplicane Beach and another at the beach opposite the Madras High Court.
 Singaravelar passed a resolution that the government should announce a national holiday on 1st May and marked it as a Labour Day.
-For the first time a red flag was used in India.
+For the first time, a red flag was used in India.

-How Labour Day is celebrated?
+How is International Labour Day celebrated?

 There is an official holiday in various countries in the world on International Labour Day or May Day or Labour Day to celebrate the accomplishment of workers.
 Lots of programmes and celebrations are organised on this day.
 Various banners and flags were also decorated by labourers of different colours.
 To increase the social awareness among people various news and messages are distributed by the TV and radio channels by saying Happy Labour Day.